Jordan Goudreau: Venezuela

 In February 2019, Silvercorp provided security services at Venezuela Aid Live, which led Goudreau to turn his attention to Venezuela.
-According to Drew White, a former business associate of Silvercorp, Goudreau saw an opportunity to overthrow Maduro when the Trump administration focused on removing Maduro from power.

 Goudreau eventually met with officials from Venezuela interim president Juan Guaidó's team in October and November 2019, tentatively agreeing on plans for an armed operation in Venezuela to capture Maduro, but the two parties separated after disagreements.

 On 3 May 2020, Goudreau released a video alongside former Venezuelan National Guard (GNB) officer Javier Nieto Quintero, claiming responsibility for an armed incursion into Venezuelan territory by "land and sea" which he called "Operation Gideon", involving 60 troops and two former United States Army Special Forces members.
 Goudreau, who was not present in Venezuela, posted updates about the coup attempt on Twitter shortly before and during the operation.
 He and Nieto Quintero filmed their video in Florida, where they both reside.
 Goudreau claimed he unsuccessfully sought the backing of the U.S. government for his operation.
 The Venezuelan government said security forces had foiled a "marine incursion" by "terrorist mercenaries" from neighboring Colombia in Vargas state, killing eight and capturing two.
 State television showed images of captured weapons, Peruvian documents, and uniforms emblazoned with the American flag.

 Goudreau and Nieto Quintero, identified as a retired Venezuelan military captain, published a video the same day claiming responsibility for the attack.
 The following day, Goudreau stated that two of the captured men were U.S. citizens.
-Airan Berry and Luke Denman, both ex-green berets, were captured on their "peñero- type boat by a fisherman.
+Airan Berry and Luke Denman, both ex-Green Berets, were captured on their "peñero- type boat by a fisherman.
 Opposition leader Juan Guaidó has denied any links to the operation.

 The Venezuelan government claimed the United States and its Drug Enforcement Administration (DEA) were responsible for the operation and had support from Colombia.
 Goudreau claimed that Guaidó and two political advisers had signed a contract with him for $213 million in October 2019.

 US federal authorities opened an investigation on Goudreau for arms trafficking.
 On 8 May 2020, Venezuelan Attorney General Tarek William Saab requested the extradition of Goudreau from the United States, in addition to Venezuelan opposition politicians Juan José Rendon and Sergio Vergara, for the "design, financing, and execution" of the plan to overthrow Maduro.